Cldfire/soundcloud-archive-site/README.md

 * `cargo run` to run the webserver
 * `cargo test -- --test-threads 1` to run tests (tests must be run sequentially due to usage of pg_tmp)

+Note: we unfortunately are forced to use Rocket from the repo master branch due to v0.4 of Rocket requiring an older version of `ring` than what a dependency of `orange-zest` requires, and `ring` not supporting cross-version linking.
+The Rocket master branch has an updated `ring` dependency.

 ## Tips for Rust development

 * Use the `rust-analyzer` extension for VSCode